InflectionIT/Walls-Powershell-Tools/pages/mydoc/mydoc_fullRepair.md

 When the command is executed, you are given a list of active Extensions to choose from.
 Enter the number of the extension you want to repair and press **\<Enter>**

-{% include image.html file="IISPrereqs.png" alt="Command output" caption="Results of command execution" %}
+{% include image.html file="ExtensionList.png" alt="Extension List" caption="List of active Extensions" %}

 ## Output

 The command will indicate that the full repair has started

-{% include image.html file="IISPrereqs.png" alt="Command output" caption="Results of command execution" %}
+{% include image.html file="FullRepair.png" alt="Command output" caption="Results of command execution" %}